rajan271997/Stories/README.md

 3. A progress anima@on when the bubble is clicked.
 4. The ring should change to a single color aCer the anima@on finishes.

+Steps to use :

+1. Download or clone the project in your system.
+2. Run the project.

 Use the very easy way to make the animation and bubble story UI.

 Feel free to use.